BrianDAdamsDevland/bdadamsdotcom/src/content/gallery/asps-mobile-app.md

 imageSrc: /images/gallery/asps-mobile.jpg
 ---

-After internal discussions over years about creating a mobile app for our members, I created a prototype app with Xamarin Forms and build out push notification support using AWS SNS.
+After internal discussions over years about creating a mobile app for our members, I created a prototype app with Xamarin Forms and built out push notification support using AWS SNS.
 I then expanded this prototype into our member app, and added features for member discussions, news, email brochures, and committee collaboration.

 #### Technologies Used